suksham11/suksham11/README.md

 Pre Final Year B.Tech CSE Student | Web Developer | Open Source Contributor

-🎓 Pre Final year student pursuing a Bachelor's degree in Computer Science Technology, with a passion for web development and designing.
+🎓 Pre Final year student pursuing a Bachelor's degree in Computer Science Engineering, with a passion for web development and designing.

 🚀 Currently exploring Graphql and postman tools and technologies to enhance my skills in building robust and scalable web applications.